kelvintechnical/Scrimba-Projects/README.md

 <h1>Scrimba Projects</h1>

 <h3>Description</h3>
-<p><strong>Scrimba Projects</strong> is a curated collection of frontend projects completed in the Scrimba Bootcamp, ranging from beginner to intermediate.
-These projects focus on HTML, CSS, JavaScript, and React, providing hands-on experience and building a portfolio of web development skills.</p>
+<p><strong>Scrimba Projects with a Twist</strong> is a unique take on the Scrimba Bootcamp projects.
+Instead of following the standard curriculum, I've implemented each project in both React and Vue.js, exploring different ways to achieve the same functionality in two popular frontend frameworks.
+This repository showcases my flexibility and adaptability in using multiple frameworks, building a versatile portfolio in web development.</p>

 <h3>Prerequisites</h3>
 <p>To run these projects, make sure you have a modern web browser, code editor, and optionally, Node.js and npm for React projects.</p>